High Surf Advisory issued for Baldwin Coastal, Mobile Coastal by NWS - News Break

 High Surf Advisory issued for Baldwin Coastal, Mobile Coastal by NWS

-Effective: 2021-05-19 10:26:00 CDT Expires: 2021-05-22 01:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
+Effective: 2021-05-20 12:19:00 CDT Expires: 2021-05-22 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don`t swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Baldwin Coastal; Mobile Coastal HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 1 AM CDT SATURDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH SUNDAY MORNING * WHAT...For the High Surf Advisory, large breaking waves of 1 to 8 feet in the surf zone.
-For the High Rip Current Risk, dangerous rip currents. * WHERE...In Alabama, Baldwin Coastal and Mobile Coastal Counties.
-In Florida, Santa Rosa Coastal, Okaloosa Coastal and Escambia Coastal Counties. * WHEN...For the High Surf Advisory, until 1 AM CDT Saturday.
-For the High Rip Current Risk, through Sunday morning. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
+Target Area: Baldwin Coastal; Mobile Coastal HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 PM CDT SATURDAY HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH SUNDAY AFTERNOON * WHAT...For the High Surf Advisory, large breaking waves of 5 to 8 feet in the surf zone.
+For the High Rip Current Risk, dangerous rip currents are expected. * WHERE...In Alabama, Baldwin Coastal and Mobile Coastal Counties.
+In Florida, Santa Rosa Coastal, Okaloosa Coastal and Escambia Coastal Counties. * WHEN...For the High Surf Advisory, until 6 PM CDT Saturday.
+For the High Rip Current Risk, through Sunday afternoon. * IMPACTS...Dangerous swimming and surfing conditions and localized beach erosion.
 Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov